sungsit/dockerfiles/debian/README.md

-# Debian 8.1 Container (Thai mirror)
+# Debian 8.1 (Thai mirror)

-Just because HTTPREDIR is not fast enough for me, see <http://httpredir.debian.org/>.
+Because HTTPREDIR <http://httpredir.debian.org/> is not fast enough for me when install packages locally.
 The only difference from Docker official image is a mirror `sources.list` file.
-You don't need this container unless you've been living in Thailand.
+You don't need this image unless you've been living in Thailand and want to build new image locally.